The best things from 2020, according to our staff

 Lambros: The four-Oscar sweep accomplished by “Parasite” is a major stepping stone toward adding more films of varying backgrounds to the overall awards discussion, and the acceptance speeches coming from those wins were priceless.

 Horowitz: Seconding Kamala Harris becoming the first woman vice president!
-It was a reminder that representation is crucial and can no longer be overlooked, and that woman can hold any office that they wish to.
+It was a reminder that representation is crucial and can no longer be overlooked, and that a woman can hold any office that they wish to.
 In a world where women are called many different things, Madam Vice President is a wonderful addition to that list.